ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-hair,
-Would smooth It down with tearful tenderness,
-Aud fold my hands with lingering caress.
-Poor hands, so empty and so cold to-night!
-If I should die to-night
 would m11 to mind, with loving thought,
 Some kindly deed the icy hand had wrought,
 Some gentle word the frozen lips had said,